Keyword: Critique

 More results

-The writer thanks the captain for sending a copy of a charming letter from a lady known as “petite mère” and reflects on the value and reception of such correspondence.
-They express dissatisfaction with the misplacement of a valuable piece of work and lament being misunderstood for their foreign perspectives and political critiques.
-The writer also comments on various figures in literature and politics, expressing a mix of critique and resignation, and asks for a bit more time to live, despite their age.
-The letter ends with a light-hearted note, acknowledging the inevitable approach of death and sending regards to the captain and his wife.
+In this letter, Voltaire thanks the captain for sending a copy of a charming letter from a lady known as “petite mère” and reflects on the value of such correspondence.
+He expresses frustration over the misplacement of a valuable work and laments being misunderstood for his foreign views and political critiques.
+He comments briefly on several literary and political figures, mixing criticism with resignation, and asks for a little more time to live despite his age.

 Repository: National Library of Russia